Rigidity of flat holonomies: Stable holonomies for horospheres in negatively curved manifolds

-\end{proof} \begin{Rem}In the proof of the above proposition, the following fact, which will be useful later, was under the lines. \begin{claim} For every $\epsilon>0$, and $d>0$, there exists $N$ such that for every $\xi \in \partial \tilde M$, every pair of points in a horosphere $H_\xi$ such that $d_{H_\xi}(x,y) \leq d$, then
+\begin{Rem}In the proof of the above proposition, the following fact, which will be useful later, was applied several times. \begin{claim} For every $\epsilon>0$, and $d>0$, there exists $N$ such that for every $\xi \in \partial \tilde M$, every pair of points in a horosphere $H_\xi$ such that $d_{H_\xi}(x,y) \leq d$, then